 The mastitis tool you can trust

-that use the Mastatest system.
+use the Mastatest system

-analyzed and tests run.
+analyzed and interpreted

-managed through the Mastatest data management system.
+managed in the Mastatest data management system.

 Used by farmers worldwide